 “I think Werner has regrets like me.
-Things that I should have said, but weren’t, yes?”
+Things that should have been said, but weren’t, yes?”
 Maria reached out and tapped his nose.
 “But I will tell you instead—‘Be safe.’”

 Cadence reached into her pocket, dug out Francis’s proto-conductor, and dropped it into Ludwig’s waiting palm.
-“Good luck protectin’ the family, Captain.”
+“Good luck protectin’ the family, Colonel.”

 Francis’s gates were truly exciting.
 Maria wished she could explore that white ‘space between the gates’ forever, but Francis had become boringly strict since he’d become Theta and had forced her out when she’d tried staying.

 Now, alongside Cadence, Jericho, and Bergmann, Maria stood on the edge of the roof of a medium-sized, gothic-esque building that oversaw a large courtyard surrounded by closely stacked buildings.
 There were only four entrances into this courtyard—four thin alleyways barely visible between the north, south, east, and west buildings.
 And all of them were blocked by stacked wooden chairs and wooden signs.
 Makeshift barricades.
-At the center of this barricade crowded a large group of men, women, and even some children.
+At the center of this barricaded square stood a large group of men, women, and even some children.
 Some of them held picket signs, some of them were painted blue from head to toe, and even more some stood gallantly in military uniforms.
 Most had weapons.
 Among them Maria spotted one or two who were dressed in a general’s uniform.
 Several of the Augen members were injured, laying on gurneys and being attended to by others.
-And at the center of all of them stood Marionette Engel, hair frazzled, a bandage wrapped around her bleeding head, proclaiming something fiery and passionate that Maria could not hear from this distance.
+And at the center of all of them stood Marionette Engel, hair frazzled, signature scarf billowing in the wind, a bandage wrapped around her bleeding head, proclaiming something fiery and passionate that Maria could not hear from this distance.

 “It reminds me of the border…” Bergmann whispered from where she knelt at the edge of the roof.
 “I… can’t believe all of this has happened so… fast.
 It feels like we were just crossing back over back from Argo a couple of hours ago.”